cmharlow/rialto-wiki/Getting-Started-(Dev-Env).md

 There are other components in the architecture not involved with the data flow above, and they include:

 * the [RIALTO Ingest service](https://github.com/sul-dlss/rialto/wiki/RIALTO-Ingest-Service-(Dev-Env)), which is a Go-based codebase that runs on EC2 and is an alternative to the SPARQL Proxy.
 We decided to put our energy into the proxy rather than the ingest service since the proxy provides greater community overlap opportunities, because VIVO/Vitro exposes a SPARQL Update API for loading data.
-* the [Rebuild Trigger lambda](https://github.com/sul-dlss/rialto/wiki/RIALTO-Rebuild-Trigger-Lambda-(Dev-Env)), which allows us to schedule a nightly rebuild (and trigger manual rebuilds) of the derivative datastore from what's in Neptune.
+* the [Rebuild Trigger task](https://github.com/sul-dlss/rialto/wiki/RIALTO-Rebuild-Trigger), which allows us to schedule a nightly rebuild of the derivative datastore from what's in Neptune.

 # Localstack